neil-edelman/boxes/readme.md

  - Parameter: SET\_TO\_STRING
    Optional print function implementing [&lt;PE&gt;ToString](#user-content-typedef-a5b40ebe); makes available [&lt;E&gt;SetToString](#user-content-fn-b4e4b20)\.
  - Parameter: SET\_NO\_CACHE
    Should be used when the hash calculation is trivial to avoid storing duplicate information _per_ datum\.
-It always calculates the hash and discards it\.
-Using non\-randomly\-distributed data directly as a hash is not ostensibly sound, but in certain situations, it actually leads to a more balanced table\.
+Enabled, it always calculates the hash and discards it\.
+Using non\-randomly\-distributed data directly as a hash is not ostensibly sound, but in certain situations, it leads to a more balanced table\.
  - Parameter: SET\_TEST
    Unit testing framework, included in a separate header, [\.\./test/SetTest\.h](../test/SetTest.h)\.
 Must be defined equal to a random filler function, satisfying [&lt;PE&gt;Action](#user-content-typedef-9c0e506c)\.
-Requires `SET\_TO\_STRING` \.
+Requires `SET\_TO\_STRING` and not `NDEBUG` \.
  * Standard:
    C89/90